 In a pure functional language like Haskell, the names like count and maxc are said to be referentially transparent.
 In the same context (such as the body of the function), they always have the same value.
-Although a name may need to be defined before it is used, the order of the execution of the expressions within a function body does not matter.
+A name must be defined before it is used, but otherwise the order of the execution of the expressions within a function body does not matter.